CRAG666/osx-icongl/README.md

 1.- clone the repository or download it in a file cabinet

-2.- move the osx folder to the file address * / usr / share / icons / *
+2.- move the osx folder to the file address */usr/share/icons/*

-3.- Look in your theme selector for icons osx theme
+3.- look for the osx theme in your icon theme selector